Pass-Through Entity Tax Deduction

 As you consider your tax planning strategies this year, please be aware that you might live in a state that has a pass-through entity tax (PTET) on the books for 2023.
 Why do you care?
 Well, it could provide you increased federal tax savings.
 Keep reading if you dare-

 Way back in 2017, the Tax Cuts and Jobs Act was passed with a lot of cool tax deductions like the Section 199A qualified business income deduction.
 But life is one big equalizer, and Congress wanted to limit state and local taxes (SALT) to $10,000.
 This means either state income taxes or real estate taxes, or both, were severely muted.
 People in South Dakota owning a $600,000 house were like “what’s the big deal?!”
 People living in Oregon (second highest state income tax rate next to California) owning the same house were like “WTF, over?!”

 So!
-States got creative and created a state tax that was deducted on partnerships and S corporations (otherwise called pass-through entities) resulting in lower federal taxable income.
-This tax was in turn credited to the small business owner resulting in lower state income taxes being reported on Schedule A on the business owner’s individual tax return (Form 1040).
+States got creative and created a state tax that was deducted on partnerships and S corporations (otherwise called pass-through entities… or PTE if you are a cool kid) resulting in lower federal taxable income.
+This tax, paid by the PTE, was then credited on the business owner’s state income tax return.
 This also called the great SALT work-around.

 Cash is cash to a business owner whether it is spent by the business or the human.